tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

   dtype: float64
   ```

 * Sharpe ratios can be visually represented with a bar chart.
-This allows users to easily see which investments have high and low sharpe ratios.
+This allows users to easily see which investments have high and low Sharpe ratios.

   ```python
   # Plot